SeungKang/blaj/README.md

 ## Getting Started

-blaj is configured using INI configuration files store in `C:\Users\<your-user-name>\.blaj`.
-This simple text-based configuration file will make it easy to define save/restore functionality, backup, and share to others.
+`blaj` is configured using INI configuration files store in `C:\Users\<your-user-name>\.blaj`.
+This simple text-based configuration file makes it easy to define save/restore functionality, backup, and share to others.

 1. Start `blaj.exe`, this will create the configuration directory `C:\Users\<your-user-name>\.blaj`